gemseo/gemseo/docs/user_guide/concepts/machine_learning.md

 !!! tutorial

-    - [Assessing the quality of an ML model][assessing-the-quality-of-an-ml-model].
+    - [Assessing the quality of an ML model][tutorial-assessing-the-quality-of-an-ml-model].

 !!! how-to